Aucello EyeCare Center: Specialty Contact Lenses

 Like bifocal and multifocal eyeglass lenses, these contact lenses provide clear vision at all distances for people who have presbyopia or other types of refractive errors.
 They come in both soft and GP materials.
 Because of their complex design, precise fitting can be challenging and time-consuming.

-Your eye doctor at Aucello EyeCare Center can determine which specialty lens type is appropriate for you and help you achieve the clearest vision possible.
+The eye doctors at Aucello EyeCare Center can determine which specialty lens type is appropriate for you and help you achieve the clearest vision possible.

 Request an Appointment